PeterLemon/RaspberryPi/README.md

 Check http://www.raspberrypi.org/documentation/configuration/config-txt.md for more info about config options.<br />
 Check https://github.com/PeterLemon/RaspberryPi/tree/master/boot for the config.txt file.<br />
 <br />
-Once you have all these files ready, you can copy them & a kernel.img (Raspberry Pi), or a kernel7.img (Raspberry Pi 2) file to the root of an SD card.<br />
+Once you have all these files ready, you can copy them & a kernel.img (Raspberry Pi), a kernel7.img (Raspberry Pi 2), or a kernel8.img (Raspberry Pi 3) file to the root of an SD card.<br />
 <br />
 All of my demos use a maximum resolution of 640x480, they have been tested using composite & HDMI.<br />
 <br />